Last Revision Date: 4/17/2020

 If for repair/replacement, based on the details of the RMA request, the Support team will determine if there are any possible fixes that could be tried before shipping the camera back.
 If there are no remote solutions, Support will create an RMA number.

 Shipping costs to our offices are your responsibility; shipping costs back are paid by FLIR.
+To avoid shipment returns or extra charges, please ship FedEx Express or UPS Express, as stated in our RMA instructions.

 If the camera is known to be Out of Warranty from the beginning, our sales team will contact you for a PO before the RMA is made.
 If an In Warranty RMA is found to be Out of Warranty after being returned, you will be contacted with the cost for your approval before work is done on the camera.
 The camera can also be sent back as-is if you do not wish to continue the repair.